mawinkler/trend-community/README.md

 Trend Micro offers multiple solutions helping to secure IT within different aspects of DevOps, Cloud Transition and Compliance challenges.
 Many of the solutions are providing the possibility to get automated by the use of APIs.

-Awesome Trend Community is a curated list of awesome [Trend Micro](https://www.trendmicro.com) resources, mainly developed and maintained by the power of the worldwide community of Trenders.
+Awesome Trend Community is a curated list of awesome [Trend Micro](https://www.trendmicro.com) Solution focused scripts, tools and other resources, mainly developed and maintained by the power of the worldwide community of Trenders.

 The list is divided into categories.
 The links in those categories do not have